trix899/scripts_linux/README.md

 # scripts_linux

-  Scripts i use when on new installs.
+  Scripts i use for:
+   - new installs.
+   - automating tasks or setups.